Botetourt County, Virginia

-Botetourt County (/ˈbɒtətɒt/ BOT-ə-tot) is a US county that lies in the Roanoke Region of the Commonwealth of Virginia.
+Botetourt County (/ˈbɒtətɒt/ BOT-ə-tot) is a US county that lies in the Roanoke Region of Virginia.
 Located in the mountainous portion of the state, the county is bordered by two major ranges, the Blue Ridge Mountains and the Appalachian Mountains.

-Botetourt County was created in 1770 from part of Augusta County and was named for Norborne Berkeley, known as Lord Botetourt.
+Botetourt County was created in 1770 from part of Augusta County and was named for Norborne Berkeley, 4th Baron Botetourt.
 It originally comprised a vast area, which included the southern portion of present-day West Virginia and all of Kentucky.
 Portions were set off to form new counties beginning in 1772, until the current borders were established in 1851.

-Botetourt County is part of the Roanoke Virginia Metropolitan Statistical Area, and the county seat is the town of Fincastle.
+Botetourt County is part of the Roanoke Metropolitan Statistical Area, and the county seat is the town of Fincastle.
 As of the 2020 census, the county population was 33,596.

 History

 First proposed in the House of Burgesses in 1767, Botetourt County was created in 1770 from Augusta County.
-The county is named for Norborne Berkeley, Baron de Botetourt, more commonly known as Lord Botetourt (1718–1770), who was a popular governor of the Virginia Colony from 1768 to 1770, when he died suddenly while in office.
+The county is named for Norborne Berkeley, 4th Baron Botetourt, who served as governor of the colony of Virginia from 1768 to 1770, when he died suddenly while in office.

 In 1772, the county was reduced to the area east of the New and Kanawha rivers by the creation of Fincastle County.
 Most of that latter county became the Commonwealth of Kentucky in 1792.
 The other counties established directly from portions of Botetourt County are: Rockbridge (1778), Bath (1791), Alleghany (1822), Roanoke (1833), and Craig (1851).

 Geography

 According to the U.S. Census Bureau, the county has a total area of 546 sqmi, of which 541 sqmi is land and 4.7 sqmi (0.9%) is water.
-The Blue Ridge Mountains run along the eastern part of the county, while the Appalachian Mountains run along the western portion.
+The Blue Ridge Mountains run along the eastern part of the county, while the Ridge-and-Valley Appalachians run along the western portion.
 The two mountain ranges come close together, separated by the town of Buchanan and the James River.

 The James River originates in Botetourt County, near the village of Iron Gate, just south of the Alleghany County line and near the merger of the Cowpasture River and the Jackson River.
 The James River runs south until Eagle Rock, where it turns east and meanders through the county, passing Springwood and James River High School until entering Buchanan.
 In Buchanan, the river turns northward and flows into Rockbridge County towards Glasgow.

 Botetourt County is a part of the Roanoke Metropolitan Statistical Area, and the southern parts of the county have become increasingly suburban in recent decades.
 Much of the area's former farmland and orchards have been developed into residential subdivisions and businesses.